TraFost/TraFost/README.md

 AI Full-Stack Engineer building AI-powered products.
 Exploring agentic systems, intelligent workflows, and how software can better understand the people who use it.

-Focused on turning raw data into features that actually work in production.

 ---

 ## Side Projects